 The all-time scoring list reads like a mythology of basketball greatness.
 Kareem Abdul-Jabbar sits at the top with 38,387 points, a record that seemed untouchable until LeBron James began his assault on it.
 James currently stands second with 40,489 points and counting, having passed Kareem two seasons ago.
 Karl Malone (36,928), Kobe Bryant (33,643), Michael Jordan (32,292), and now Durant (31,422) round out the top seven.
 Each name represents a different era of basketball excellence, a different approach to the art of scoring.

 Durant’s placement among these legends gains additional context when you consider the circumstances of his career.
 He missed essentially all of the 2019-20 season recovering from an Achilles tendon rupture, an injury that has ended many careers and diminished many others.
 He missed significant time in other seasons due to various injuries, including the foot problems that plagued his final years in Oklahoma City.
+Per StatMuse, Durant has missed 228 regular-season games across his career due to injury, yet has still climbed to seventh on the all-time list.
 Despite these setbacks, he has continued to score at elite rates into his late 30s, posting 25.9 points per game this season on a Sacramento team that has restored his joy in playing basketball.

 The Achilles injury deserves particular attention because of what it revealed about Durant’s game.
 Many feared that an injury so devastating to explosiveness would rob him of his scoring ability.
 Instead, Durant returned with his shot as pure as ever, his footwork as precise as before, and his basketball IQ elevated by necessity.
 He could no longer blow by defenders with the same ease, so he developed even more counters, more ways to create separation without relying on raw athleticism.
 The injury that should have ended his run at the all-time list instead demonstrated why he belongs there in the first place.